19hours/sg-statutes/Acts/Income Tax Act.md

 (6) This section shall not apply to —

-(a) a trust that is constituted on or after 1st April 2019;
+(a) a trust that is constituted on or after 1 January 2025;

+[Act 32 of 2019 wef 01/04/2019]

-(b) a company that is incorporated on or after 1st April 2019;
+(b) a company that is incorporated on or after 1 January 2025;

+[Act 32 of 2019 wef 01/04/2019]

 (c) a trust that —

-(i) is constituted before 1st April 2019; and
+(i) is constituted before 1 January 2025; and

+[Act 32 of 2019 wef 01/04/2019]

-(ii) in the basis period in which 31st March 2019 falls, is not a foreign trust specified in the regulations under subsection (1) (referred to in this subsection and subsection (8) as a specified trust) that is administered by a trustee company in Singapore within the meaning of those regulations; or
+(ii) in the basis period in which 31 December 2024 falls, is not a foreign trust specified in the regulations under subsection (1) (referred to in this subsection and subsection (8) as a specified trust) that is administered by a trustee company in Singapore within the meaning of those regulations; or

+[Act 32 of 2019 wef 01/04/2019]

 (d) a company that —

-(i) is incorporated before 1st April 2019; and
+(i) is incorporated before 1 January 2025; and

+[Act 32 of 2019 wef 01/04/2019]

-(ii) in the basis period in which 31st March 2019 falls —
+(ii) in the basis period in which 31 December 2024 falls —

+[Act 32 of 2019 wef 01/04/2019]

 (A) is not an eligible holding company established for the purposes of a specified trust, and specified in the regulations under subsection (1); or